SyedShaQutub/SyedShaQutub/README.md

 - 👋 Hi, I’m @SyedShaQutub
-- 🌱 I’m a research associate currently working on uncertainty estimation in AI models to increase thier safety and reliability.
+- 🌱 I’m a research associate currently working on uncertainty estimation in AI models to increase their safety and reliability.

 - 📫 How to reach me qutub.ssq@gmail.com...